MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 ![Figure 2](/assets/images/allowedphi.png)

-**Figure 2**: The only allowed wavefunctions for a particle confined to a box
+**Figure 2**: The only allowed wavefunctions for a particle confined to a box (reprinted from Modern Physics: International Edition).

 The edges (where probability disappears) are called modes, which have distinct spatial and temporal frequencies. n is an integer value and L is the length of the constraining box.
 The wavenumber k (spatial frequency) is given by $$k=\frac{2 \pi}{\lambda}$$, which results in: